chenz0902/infomation/index.md

 Zhang, Hanchi, & Meijer.
 (2017) <a href="http://www.thinkmind.org/index.php?view=article&articleid=healthinfo_2017_3_10_80047" target="_blank">Identifying influential factors of patient length of stay in a surgery center: a simulation modelling approach.</a> Proceedings of International Conference on Management of Engineering and Technology.<br/>

 Zhang, Hanchi & Meijer.
 (2018) Using simulation to identify influential factors of patient stay: protocol and application to a surgery center.
 Submitted to International Journal of Advances in Life Sciences.
-Under review.<br/>
+Accepted.<br/>

 Zhang, Grandits, Pukk, Hauge & Meijer.
 (2018) Training non-rational operational management in healthcare: what are the available logistical simulations.
 Submitted to BioMedical Central Advances in Simulations.
 Under revision.<br/>